Ira Joy Chase: Early life

 The day after they left to return home in 1864, she contracted smallpox.
 Chase spent several weeks nursing her back to health, but the virus left her blind and crippled.
 Chase opened a hardware store to try to support his family, but the community avoided contact with him for weeks after his wife's smallpox had gone; the lack of customers forced him to close the store.
 He began preaching in local churches, and gained popularity in the community for his sermons against liquor.
 In 1867 he moved to Indiana to become the minister of the Christian Church of Mishawaka, Indiana.
 He also pastored in churches in La Porte, Wabash, and Danville.

 Chase was one of the founding members of the Grand Army of the Republic.
 He became chaplain of the Indiana G.A.R. in 1886 and was elected as the department head in 1887, and served for several years in that position.
 The group was heavily involved in political lobbying, primarily to secure benefits for veterans of the Civil War.
 His high standing in the organization gained him clout in political circles because of his ability influence members' votes.

 Political career

+Because of his influence in the Indiana G.A.R., he was elected the 20th Lieutenant Governor of Indiana on January 14, 1889, and served until the death of Governor Alvin Peterson Hovey.
+He was criticized by the Methodists and other large denominations for continuing to serve as a minister during his tenure primarily because of their dislike for the Church of Christ.